 Programs: We have four programs that meet from October until May.
 They are broken down by the following age ranges: 6-8, 8-11, 11-13, and 14-17.
 These are guidelines rather than absolute ranges.
 A more mature 7 1/2 year old may fit better into the 8-11 year old group, while a 9 year old with significant learning challenges may do better in the younger group.
 Decisions are based upon an individualized pre-group assessment.

 Activities: Participants spend time in the office practicing a variety of skills required for social success and either go out for snacks (6-8 and 8-11 groups) or dinner (11-13 and 14-17 groups) to practice social interaction skills in naturalistic settings.
 All groups meet twice per month.
-The 6-8 and 8-11 groups meet on Tuesdays, the 11-13 group on Wednesdays, and the 14-17 year old group on Thursdays.
+The 6-8 and 8-11 groups meet on 2nd and 4th Tuesdays, the 8-11 group meets on the 1st and 3rd Tuesdays, the 11-13 group on 1st and 3rd Wednesdays, and the 14-17 year old group on the 2nd and 4th Wednesdays.